Firefighter dead after Thursday morning crash in Prairieville, New Orleans fire officials say

 PRAIRIEVILLE - A man who died in a Thursday morning crash was a member of the New Orleans Fire Department, officials said.

 Louisiana State Police officials said the crash happened on I-10 westbound near the LA-928 overpass around 1:30 a.m. on Thursday.
-Dwayne Jackson, 41, was a apparatus operator and a fourteen-year veteran of the New Orleans Fire Department.
+Dwayne Jackson, 41, was an apparatus operator and a fourteen-year veteran of the New Orleans Fire Department.

 LSP said Jackson was driving in the right lane when a freightliner attempted to reenter the roadway from the shoulder.
 Jackson struck the back of the freightliner and was taken to a hospital where he later died from his injuries.